A Conditional GAN for Tabular Data Generation with Probabilistic Sampling of Latent Subspaces: Tabular Data Generation with

-Regarding the Generator $\generator$, we conducted numerous experiments to specify its structure.
-We concluded that shallow architectures consisted of equally-sized fully-connected layers provide the best trade-off between produced data quality, training stability and training speed.
-In this context, $\generator$ comprises two residual blocks and each block contains one fully-connected layer with \numneurons{} neurons and ReLU activation.
-We also include one batch normalization layer at the end of each residual block to reduce the internal covariate shift during training \cite{icml2015}.
+The Generator $\generator$ includes two residual blocks and each block contains one fully-connected layer with \numneurons{} neurons and ReLU activation.
+We also include one batch normalization layer in the end of each residual block to reduce the internal covariate shift during training \cite{icml2015}.

-The model receives input from the latent space as it was described in the previous subsection, and it has the concatenated form of Eq.~\ref{eq:latsample}.
-Regarding the output, we adopt the inspiring strategy of ctGAN \cite{anips2019}; the continuous values are generated by a hyperbolic tangent function, whereas the discrete ones are generated by Gumbel-softmax \cite{arxiv2016}.
-The following schematic illustrates the feed-forward procedure in $\generator$.
-At the last step, the activations are merged to produce the required samples:
+The model receives its input $\lat$ from the latent space according to Eq.~\ref{eq:latsample}.
+Regarding the output $\genx=\generator(\lat)$, we adopt the inspiring strategy of ctGAN \cite{anips2019}; the continuous values are generated by a hyperbolic tangent function $\tanh$, whereas the discrete ones are generated by Gumbel softmax \cite{arxiv2016}.

-where $\genx$ represents a synthetic sample with $n_c$ continuous columns and $n_d$ discrete columns.
-Moreover, $\mathbf{\hat{u}}$ and $\mathbf{\hat{y}}$ are the cluster and class labels of the generated sample $\genx$, respectively.
-All of them are computed in the output layer of $\generator$ as follows: